Phidiax/BizTalkBackupDTAToBlob/Configure the DTA Purge and Archive Job.md

 Before you can archive or purge data from the BizTalk Tracking (BizTalkDTADb) database, you must configure the DTA Purge and Archive (BizTalkDTADb) job.
-This job is configured to call the dtasp_BackupAndPurgeTrackingDatabase store procedure, which uses six parameters you must configure.
+This job is configured to call the dtasp_BackupAndPurgeTrackingDatabase stored procedure, which uses six parameters you must configure. **Note:** The Azure BLOB backup enhancement described here is specific to the DTA database; all other BizTalk databases already support backup to Azure BLOB storage using built-in features.

 **Prerequisites**